-Cash awards will be given to the top eight finishers, from $250 for first place down to $50 for eighth place.
+Cash awards will be given to the top ten finishers, from $300 for first place down to $60 for tenth place.
 There will be an additional $100 prize for the top female.
 The first tie-breaking criterion is "fewest wrong answers."
 The second tie-breaking criterion is "most correct answers in problems 31-40."
 The third tie-breaking criterion is "most correct answers in problems 21-30."
 The fourth tie-breaking criterion is "younger person," except for first place.
 There is no penalty for guessing incorrect answers unless you are tied for a prize, in which case it is better to leave a question blank rather than make an incorrect guess.

 The exam will be a 2-hour written examination beginning at 10:00 AM in Packard Lab Auditorium.
 It will consist of 40 questions with numerical answers.
 Calculators are not allowed.
 A student's score is equal to the number of questions answered correctly.
 There is no partial credit, except that an answer that is correct but not adequately simplified may receive half a point.

 Faculty advisers are welcome, but not required to attend.
 I need to know the names, grades, and groupings of your students into teams-of-four at least three days before the contest.
 Individuals may participate even if their school is not sending a group.
 Such people should let me know, at least three days in advance, that they are coming.
-There is no registration fee for individuals or for schools whose students would consider being on the Lehigh Valley ARML team.
-Schools sending a large number of students who are part of a different ARML team may have to pay a registration fee which would be negotiated with Don Davis.
+There is no registration fee.
+Register by sending e-mail to Don Davis.